 Three neonicotinoid insecticides were banned in 2013 for a good reason.
 Independent scientific evidence shows that these chemicals harm bees and other pollinators.
 Applied as seed treatments, they’re taken up by the whole plant so that bees get a dose of neonicotinoids when they feed on flowering crops.
 The ban was extended to non-flowering crops like wheat and sugar beet in 2018, following a comprehensive review of the scientific evidence.
 This concluded that these chemicals contaminate the soil, so that crops grown in the same field and wildflowers grown nearby can take up the chemical.
 Bees can even get a harmful dose by drinking from sap droplets on a plant.
 Neonicotinoids also contaminate water, and consumption of treated seeds poses a risk to birds.

+All of these risks were referred to by the government's expert advisors in their advice on the application for emergency authorisation.
 The evidence against these chemicals is clear.
-They should have no place in our countryside - even for temporary use.
+They should have no place in our countryside – even for temporary use.

 Rows of sugar beet growing in field stretching into distance